 Items to consider are:

-- Restricting access to tickets is complex.
+- On certain plan types, restricting access to tickets is complex.

 - Experience of agents who are end users for other teams is diminished.